Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 Yes, installing a solar power system on your home will make your property more valuable.
 Zillow estimates that the typical home will jump in value by around 4.1% with the addition of solar panels.
 That comes out to an average value bump of approximately $11,586 in Tennessee.
 The state also offers a partial property tax exemption for solar PV equipment, so your property taxes will only be minimally affected.

 Yes, you will need permits in order to install solar panels in Tennessee.
 However, you generally won’t have to pull them yourself.
-Most solar installers will complete the permitting process for you, and they will usually build the cost of the permits into your estimated system total.
+Most solar installers will complete the permitting process for you, and they will usually build the permits expenses into your estimated system total.